-Two key factors affecting cooling tower performance: First airflow is important as it propagate heat transfer i.e. with more air available; there is greater potential for heat transfer to occur.
-The other is entering wet bulb temperature.
-Technically, wet bulb temperature is important because any increase in entering air wet bulb temperature will increase the minimum temperature to which a tower can perform, and thus, lower its cooling capacity.
+There are two key factors affecting cooling tower performance: The first is airflow which is important as it propagates heat transfer (i.e. with more air available, there is greater potential for heat transfer to occur).
+The second is entering wet bulb temperature.
+Technically, wet bulb temperature is important because any increase in entering air wet bulb temperature will increase the minimum temperature to which a tower can perform; and thus, lower its cooling capacity.

 Cooling tower layout, where and how a tower is sited, can significantly impact both its airflow and entering air wet bulb temperature.
 Obstructions to the airflow can cause two problems:

-- Recirculation is a result of short-circuiting of air flow.
-Recirculation occurs when tower's moist discharge (exhaust plume) is somehow redirected back into the air intake.
+- 1. Recirculation is the result of short-circuiting the air flow.
+Recirculation occurs when the tower's moist discharge (exhaust plume) is somehow redirected back into the air intake.
 For example, if a tower is located close to the windward or even leeward side of a taller building, wall, or other structure, the potential exists for plume travel downward causing moist air to be drawn to the tower air inlets.
-The moist air can effectively increase the tower entering air wet bulb temperature, thereby reducing the tower capacity - a mere two degree Fahrenheit increase in entering wet bulb temperature can decrease tower capacity 12 to 16%-As an example, a cooling tower selected at 78°F wet bulb needs to be about 40% bigger than one selected at 72°F wet bulb [@ 95 in and 85 out] for equivalent performance.
-For the optimum cooling tower performance and enhanced safety, 0.5 to 2° F recirculation allowance is loaded on the design wet bulb temperature.
-As a rule of thumb recirculation allowance of 0.5° F for towers smaller than 10000 GPM and 2° F for towers designed for more than 100,000 GPM is added to the design WBT. - 2.
+The moist air can effectively increase the tower entering air wet bulb temperature; thereby, reducing the tower capacity.
+A mere two degree Fahrenheit increase in entering wet bulb temperature can decrease tower capacity 12 to 16%.
+As an example, a cooling tower selected at 78°F wet bulb needs to be about 40% bigger than the one selected at 72°F wet bulb [at 95 in and 85 out] for equivalent performance.
+For the optimum cooling tower performance and enhanced safety, 0.5 to 2 °F re-circulation allowance is loaded on the design wet bulb temperature.
+As a rule of thumb, recirculation allowance of 0.5 °F for towers smaller than 10,000 GPM, and 2 °F for towers designed for more than 100,000 GPM, are added to the design wet bulb temperature. - 2.
 Starving the tower for air.
-Cooling tower installation with intake facing too close to the wall or any other obstruction will experience airflow restrictions, which will inhibit the tower's ability to evaporate water and thermal capacity suffers accordingly.
-For example, a tower with an air intake too close to a solid wall would be starved of air; this would result in less evaporation and thereby into reduced tower capacity.
+Cooling tower installation with intake facing too close to the wall or any other obstruction will experience airflow restrictions.
+This will inhibit the tower's ability to evaporate water; thus thermal capacity suffers accordingly.
+For example, a tower with an air intake too close to a solid wall would be starved of air.
+This would result in less evaporation; thereby, resulting in reduced tower capacity.

 Tower efficiency is also dependent upon the physical placement and orientation of cooling tower cells at the facility.
 If the equipment is next to a wall, precipitation from the tower can cause building wall paint to peel, gutters to rust, or icicles to form.
 Cooling towers are physically the largest footprint of equipment in an industrial facility or a commercial building.
 Due to the size impediments of cooling towers, most are stored outside with ample room for air flow.
 Proper location of the cooling tower is essential to its satisfactory operation.
-Note the following recommendations-
+Thus, the following recommendations should be considered: